RSPt-tutorials/day2-DFT_DMFT/README.md

 # day2-DFT_DMFT
-DFT+SPTF for bcc Fe and DFT+U for NiO
+DFT+SPTF for bcc Fe and DFT+U for NiO.
 Please find more intructions in the folders.